korpling/pepperModules-TEIModules/README.md

 Italian, French.
 To choose a language, use the respective ISO 639-1 language code(en, de, it, fr).
 If no value or a non-supported value is set, the tokenizer will default to English.

+### TEIImporter.DeleteRedundantMetadata

+When handling metadata, the TEIImporter uses default mappings(reference…) and mappings set by the user.
+This flag decides whether more than one SMetaAnnotation can contain the same information when metadata mappings are used.
+If set true, redudant metadata will be deleted.